-The one exception to this rule revolves around addresses beginning with 2'b11 in their high order word.
+The one exception to this rule revolves around addresses where the top 8-bits of their high order word are all ones.
 These addresses are used to access a variety of optional peripherals that will be discussed more in Sec.
-2.3.3, but that are only present within the ZipSystem.
+2.4.3, but that are only present within the ZipSystem.
 When used with the bare ZipBones, these addresses will cause a bus error.